DigitalGlobe/rdatools/README.md

 # rdatools

-A cli for accessing RDA resources.
+A cli for accessing the RDA API.

+For more information on the RDA API, see the documentation [here](http://rda.geobigdata.io/docs/index.html) and [here](http://rda.geobigdata.io/docs/api.html).

 ## `rda`